ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 Therefore, at critical frequencies, which are multiples of half-wavelength, we lose all information about the error boxes.

-The frequency limitation of the TRL method can be overcome by using the multiline TRL method developed by NIST [1,2].
-This method employs multiple lines of different lengths to create multiple eigenvalue problems from different line pairs.
-The algorithm is based on a first-order approximation of the error box to describe any statistical error as having a linear effect.
-By solving the eigenevalue problem of each pair, it then combines the results of the pairs linearly using the Gauss-Markov weighted linear least squares method.
-However, a common line to all pairs must be chosen, resulting in $N-1$ pairs for $N$ lines.
-The choice of the common line can be different at each frequency, often resulting in abnormal discontinuities along the frequency axis.
-This can also lead to poor results if one or more pairs are singular.
-Additionally, the method assumes equal disturbance at both ports, which may not always be the case.
-The multiline TRL method from NIST is optimal only when all its assumptions are met, but poor results may occur if these conditions are not met.
+The frequency limitation of TRL can be overcome using the multiline TRL method developed by NIST [1,2].
+It employs multiple lines of different lengths, generating multiple eigenvalue problems from different line pairs.
+The algorithm relies on a first-order approximation, treating any statistical error as having a linear effect on the error boxes.
+Each pair's eigenvalue problem is solved independently, and the results are combined using the Gauss-Markov weighted linear least-squares method.
+However, a common line shared by all pairs must be chosen, yielding $N-1$ pairs for $N$ lines.
+This common line can change across frequencies, often introducing discontinuities along the frequency axis.
+The method can also produce poor results when one or more pairs are near-singular, and it assumes equal disturbance at both ports, an assumption that does not always hold.

-As mentioned earlier, I will not delve into the implementation of the NIST multiline TRL method.
-If you are interested in the NIST approach, please refer to [1,2].
-Instead, I will present an alternative method [3] that is more reliable, does not make any approximation assumptions, and is easier to implement.
+I will not cover the NIST implementation here; see [1,2] for details.
+Instead, I present an alternative method [3] that is more reliable, makes no approximation assumptions, and is easier to implement.
 I will refer to this method as the TUG multiline TRL to differentiate it from the NIST multiline TRL.
 TUG stands for TU Graz, the university where I conducted research on this topic.
 Below is a brief comparison between NIST and TUG multiline TRL methods:

 _NIST multiline TRL [1,2]_: